Leyland Hundred

 The Leyland Hundred (also known as Leylandshire) is a historic subdivision of the English county of Lancashire.
 It covered the parishes of Brindle, Chorley, Croston, Eccleston, Hoole, Leyland, Penwortham, Rufford, Standish and Tarleton.

-In the Domesday Book the area was recorded as 'Lailand' Hundred, with Chorley Parish in Warmundestrou Hundred and Eccleston Parish in Duddeston Hundred, all included in the returns for Cheshire.
+In the Domesday Book the area was recorded as 'Lailand' Hundred, included in the returns for Cheshire.
 However, it cannot be said clearly to have been part of Cheshire.